 The Menu widget is a good example, where wxPython comes built-in with support for Menu Icons, key-board shortcuts and handy menu-item widgets like the check-button-menu which you can see in the image above.

 To start off, the very thing I want to say is that wxPython requires a separate download (luckily the process is simple using pip).
 This is something that may matter when you are distributing your applications around to other users.
-Otherwise this is an almost negligible issue if it’s just for personal issue.
+Otherwise this is an almost negligible issue, especially if it’s just for personal issue.

-Another “con” for wxPython is that it’s a bit slower than Tkinter, though this is a bit hard to measure outside of the initial loading for the window to display.
+Another “con” for wxPython is that it’s a tad bit slower than Tkinter, though this is a bit hard to measure outside of the initial loading for the window to display.

 Another slight concern may be that wxPython is still under active-development, though this also works in it’s favor in a sense.
 It hasn’t reached the level of stability and maturity that Tkinter has, but it’s active development has the potential to bring in some new features that could help tip the scales in wxPython’s favor.